The Shame of the Cities: Background

 Steffens began working on the articles that would become The Shame of the Cities after he joined the staff of McClure's in 1901.
-He had been hired as a managing editor for the magazine, but, as Steffens biographers note, he struggled with the job.
+He had been hired as a managing editor for the magazine but, as Steffens biographers note, struggled with the job.
 Steffens writes that S. S. McClure, the magazine's co-founder, sent him on an open-ended assignment to learn how to become an editor.
 According to Steffens, McClure said, "Get out of here, travel, go—somewhere.
 Go out in the advertising department.
 Ask them where they have transportation credit.
 Buy a railroad ticket, get on a train, and there, where it lands you, there you will learn to edit a magazine."

 After setting out in the spring of 1902, Steffens learned of and arranged a meeting with Joseph W. Folk, the recently elected circuit attorney of St. Louis.
 Folk had been elected thanks to a temporary alliance between a business-backed reform movement and Edward Butler, the boss of the city's Democratic Party machine; Butler allied with the reformers, in part, to help get his son elected to Congress.
 After his election, though, Folk launched a massive investigation into the city's corruption, arresting many prominent St. Louis legislators and businessmen, while scaring others into fleeing the state—and, in some cases, fleeing the country.

 Steffens was not the first author of "Tweed Days in St. Louis", the McClure’s piece detailing Folk's investigation of Butler's machine; he initially commissioned Claude Wetmore, a St. Louis author, to write the piece.
 Wetmore, according to Steffens biographer Justin Kaplan, "was an honest reporter, but he happened to live in St. Louis and he wanted to continue to live there.
 And so Wetmore steered a middle course, left out crucial names and facts, went easy on prominent citizens went easy even on Butler, who was to come to trial that summer".
 Steffens rewrote the article from scratch, adding all of the details Wetmore had left out; Wetmore, in turn, insisted that Steffens sign the article as well, so that he too would be targeted when St. Louis citizens accused them of slander.

 Steffens' next assignment was in Minneapolis.
 He claimed that McClure tried to take editorial control of his story.
 According to Steffens, before he left for Minneapolis, McClure told him that his next article would "point out that democracy is at fault [for urban corruption], that one man has to run a city just as one man has to run a business to make it a success. …We had a pretty hot fight, and McClure won.
 What I went to Minneapolis to write about was that democracy was a failure and that a good dictator was what is needed."
 McClure had also been concerned by the anti-business bias he perceived in "Tweed Days in St. Louis.